 Gbegiri soup is a type of Nigerian soup popularly eaten by the Yoruba tribe of Nigeria.
 It is made from peeled cooked bean.
 This beans soup is commonly served at restaurants also known as Buka.
 It is delicious, velvety and mildly flavoured.
 Gbegiri or abula as often called is served with ewedu and buka stew.

-I’m starting this month’s post with my gran’s (Iya Dele) staple, Gbegiri or popularly called abula in some other part of Yoruba land in Nigeria.
+I'm starting this month’s post with my gran’s (Iya Dele) staple, Gbegiri soup popularly called abula in some other part of Yoruba land in Nigeria.
 My grandma used to sell gbegiri (abula) and I remember people queuing up every evening to buy from her, she usually serves her gbegiri with Tuwo (corn flour).
 She prided herself in using fresh ingredients; my best part of the soup is the bone marrow and biscuit-bone that she uses.

 My cheats and tips...

 - I pressure cooked my peeled beans using a pressure cooker

 - I blended my beans with a blender instead of sieving...shhh! my grandma and mama use ijabe (cooking chopping broom. lol) Not sure of the English word for it.
 You can still cook gbegiri without a blender.